 Dan Eames

-I’m an Irish designer and design researcher currently based in Amsterdam.
+I’m an Irish designer currently based in Amsterdam.

-I work in design and innovation consulting, tackling local and international challenges across various sectors, including public services, healthcare, and sustainability.
+I work in design and innovation, tackling local and international challenges across various sectors, including public services, healthcare, and sustainability.

 I’m a passionate (co-)creative facilitator with hands-on experience applying design thinking, systems thinking, and futures thinking to complex challenges at international organizations such as Accenture, ASML, and Aon.